waynepfisher/my-first-github-repository/README.md

 # my-first-github-repository
-Here is my first GitHub repository readme was updated in github
+Here is my first GitHub repository readme was updated in github.
+This file was modified locally